JAY1820/MAMA-CERAMICS/README.md

 # MAMA CERAMICS
-Mama ceramics is a online marketplace for a ceramic shopping eCommerce website using PHP and frontend programming languages.
+Mama ceramics is a online marketplace for a ceramic shopping.

+eCommerce website using PHP and frontend programming languages.
 This is an eCommerce website (Furniture shop) made using PHP, HTML, CSS, Javascript, Jquery as the main programming languages.